bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 {% endhighlight %}

 Now we will need the Babel compiler to watch our `yome.js` file and compile it whenever we hit save.
-We can do by invoking `babel` like so:
+We can do this by invoking `babel` like so:

     cd yome_widget
     babel src/ -w --out-dir build/